tom-NI/qub_webdev_rest_api/README.md

-# Queens University Belfast
-## Masters Web Development Module - code repository.
+# Masters Web Development Module - code repository.

 This Repository is the REST API, coded as a seperate system to the Website.
 Please refer to the Website and SQL repositories for the remainder of this projects code.